 New Test in NOÛS Catalog

-Sample: Synovial fluid Conservation: Frozen Method: Enzymatic Set Up Days: Daily Delivery term: 3 days
+Sample: Whole Blood OXALATE/FLUORIDE (10 mL) Conservation: Refrigerated Method: Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS) Set Up Days: Daily Delivery term: 5 days

 Find the record of the test by clicking here